What is sin?

 Sin from the perspective of Jesus

-A study of the word helps, but it alone does not bring us to a complete understanding of sin.
-As mentioned earlier, we need to look at sin from a Christological point of view, that is, from the perspective of God's Son.
-Jesus is the true image of the Father's heart (Hebrews 1,3) and the Father tells us: "Hear him!"
-(Matthew 17,5).
+Studying the words helps, but it alone does not lead us to a complete understanding of sin.
+As mentioned earlier, we must consider sin from a Christological perspective, that is, from the perspective of God's Son.
+Jesus is the true image of the Father's heart.
+(Hebr 1,3)...and the Father commands us: "Listen to him!"
+(Mt 17,5).

 In the 3 and 4 studies it was explained that Jesus is incarnate God and that his words are words of life.
 What he has to say not only reflects the mind of the Father, but also brings with it the moral and ethical authority of God.

-Sin is not just an act against God - it is more.
-Jesus explained that sin arises from the sin-laden human heart and mind.
-"For from within, out of the heart of men, come evil thoughts, fornication, theft, murder, adultery, greed, wickedness, deceit, licentiousness, envy, slander, pride, foolishness.
-All these evil things come out from within and make a person unclean" (Mark 7,21-23).
+Sin is not merely an act against God—it is more than that.
+Jesus explained that sin originates in the sinful human heart and mind.
+“For from within, out of the heart of man, come evil thoughts, sexual immorality, theft, murder, adultery, covetousness, wickedness, deceit, sensuality, envy, slander, pride, and foolishness.
+All these evil things come from within and defile a person.”
+(Mk 7,21-23).

-We make a mistake when we look for a specific, fixed list of do's and don'ts.
-It is not so much the individual act, but rather the underlying attitude of the heart that God wants us to understand.
-Even so, the above passage from the Gospel of Mark is one of many where Jesus or his apostles list or compare sinful practices and the expression of faith.
-We find such scriptures in Matthew 5-7; Matthew 25,31-46; 1.
-Corinthians 13,4-8; Galatians 5,19-26; Colossians 3 etc. Jesus describes sin as dependent behavior and mentions: “Whoever commits sin is a slave to sin” (John 10,34).
+We make a mistake if we look for a specific, fixed list of commandments and prohibitions.
+It is not so much the individual act, but rather the underlying attitude of the heart that we should understand according to God's will.
+Nevertheless, the above passage from the Gospel of Mark is one of many where Jesus or his apostles list or compare sinful practices and the expression of faith.
+We find such passages in...
+Matthäus 5-7; Matthäus 25,31-46; 1.
+Korinther 13,4-8; Galater 5,19-26; Kolosser 3 etc. Jesus describes sin as addictive behavior and mentions: "Whoever sins is a slave to sin."
+(Joh 10,34).

-The theme of our inherent sinfulness runs through all of Scripture (see also 1.
-Mose 6,5; 8,21; preacher 9,3; Jeremiah 17,9; Romans 1,21 etc.).
-Therefore, God commands us: "Throw away from you all the trespasses that you have committed, and make for yourselves a new heart and a new spirit" (Ezekiel 18,31).
+The theme of our inherent sinfulness runs through all of Scripture (see also 1Mo 6,5; 8,21; Pred 9,3; Jer 17,9; Röm 1,21 etc.).
+Therefore, God commands us: “Cast off from yourselves all the transgressions you have committed, and make yourselves a new heart and a new spirit.”
+(Hes 18,31).

-The context of the first recorded sin in 1.
-The Book of Moses can help us.
-Adam and Eve were in fellowship with the Father, and sin occurred when they broke that relationship by listening to another voice (read 1.
-Moses 2-3).
+The context of the first recorded sin in the Book of Genesis can help us.
+Adam and Eve were in communion with the Father, and sin occurred when they broke this relationship by heeding another voice (read more).
+1. Mose 2-3).

-Jesus dwells in our hearts so that we "may be filled with all the fullness of God" (see Ephesians 3,17-19), and breaking this fulfilling relationship is sin.
-When we commit sin, we rebel against all that God is.
-It ruptures the sacred relationship that Jesus intended with us before the foundation of the world.
-It is a refusal to let the Holy Spirit work within us to do the Father's will.
-Jesus came to call sinners to repentance (Luke 5,32), meaning that they return to a relationship with God and His will for humanity.
+Jesus dwells in our hearts so that we may be “filled with all the fullness of God” (see Eph 3,17-19), and the breaking of this fulfilling relationship is sin.
+When we commit sin, we rebel against everything that God is.
+It causes a rift in the holy relationship that Jesus intended for us before the foundation of the world.
+It is a refusal to allow the Holy Spirit to work in us to do the Father's will.
+Jesus came to call sinners to repentance.
+(Lk 5,32), meaning that they return to a relationship with God and his will for humanity.

 Sin is taking something miraculous that God designed in His holiness and perverting it for selfish desires against others.
 It means diverting from God's intended purpose for humanity to include every one of them in their lives.